particle-iot/docs/firmware/firmware.md

-String stringOne =  String(45, HEX);                   // using an int and a base (hexadecimal) String stringOne =  String(255, BIN);                  // using an int and a base (binary) String stringOne =  String(millis(), DEC);             // using a long and a base
+String stringOne =  String(45, HEX);                   // using an int and a base (hexadecimal) String stringOne =  String(255, BIN);                  // using an int and a base (binary) String stringOne =  String(millis(), DEC);             // using a long and a base String stringOne =  String(34.5432, 2);                // using a float showing only 2 decimal places shows 34.54
 ```
 Constructing a String from a number results in a string that contains the ASCII representation of that number.
 The default is base ten, so